robert-hh/Micropython-Editor/README.md

 More details can be found in the doc file.
 On reading files, tab characters are expanded to spaces with a tab size of 8, and trailing white space on a line will be discarded.
-The original state of tabs will NOT be restored when the file is written.
 Optionally, tabs can be written when saving the file, replacing spaces with tabs when possible.
+However, the original state of tabs will NOT be restored when the file is written.
 The screen size is determined, when the editor is started, when the Redraw-key (Ctrl-E) is hit or on any file window change (Ctrl-W).

 The editor works also well in a Linux or MAC terminal environment (and also in some